haniffalab/sc-analysis-nf/sphinx/installation.rst

    conda create -n nextflow_env -f cellrank.yaml

-Then make sure you activate the ``nextflow_env`` environment beforer you use the pipeline.
+Then make sure you activate the ``cellrank`` environment before you use the pipeline.

 .. code-block:: shell
    :caption: Input